GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/metaflow/README.md

 kubectl rollout status deployment/metaflow-ui
 ```

-5. Open new terminal and forward port so the Metaflow is able to connect remote metadata service:
+5. Open new terminal and forward the metadata service port.
+Keep this terminal running to ensure connection to a remote metadata service:

 ```
 kubectl port-forward svc/metaflow-metadata-svc 8080:8080
 ```

-6. Open new terminal and forward port for UI:
+6. Open new terminal and forward port for UI.
+Keep this terminal running to ensure connection to a Metaflow UI service:

 ```
 kubectl port-forward svc/metaflow-ui-svc 8083:8083